-3. Edit the news script(-s) and setup the triggers using the News Script Editor (NSEditor)
+3. Edit the news script(s) and setup the triggers using News Script Editor (NSEditor)

 For existing scripts the recommended deviations are included and recommended currency pairs to trade are provided in comments, but it is advised to do your own research to determine the best settings.
 Usually for US news good pairs to trade are USD/JPY and EUR/JPY, for UK news - GBP/USD, for Canada news - USD/CAD and EUR/CAD.
 Be careful to not choose the wrong currency pair to trade!

-You can test the scripts with example, made up headlines by using the "Testing sandbox" in the editor.
+You can test the scripts with your own made-up headlines by using the "Testing sandbox" in the editor.

 4. Trade the news